cravies/dotfiles/README.md

-# vimrc
+# dotfiles
-Basic vim settings for fresh install
+Settings for fresh install